bjornjohansen/imagelightbox-theme-smooth/readme.txt

 Tested up to: 3.9.1
 Stable tag: 0.1

-imageLightbox for WordPress Smooth theme
+Smooth theme for the imageLightbox plugin

 == Description ==